Netfil Clear edge Materials and Solution

 The Glimmer Inertia FEP Film is a game-changer because it leverages simple physics and mechanics to overcome fundamental weaknesses in resin printing.
 Instead of trying to improve resin chemistry, it improves how layers interact mechanically, unlocking far greater structural performance than conventional prints.

-With higher bending stiffness, better durability, damage tolerance and improved structural integrity, resin-printed parts can now be used in more demanding applications, from engineering and aerospace to high-performance dental and biomedical components.
+With higher bending stiffness, better durability, damage tolerance during high rates of loading and improved structural integrity, resin-printed parts can now be used in more demanding applications, from engineering and aerospace to high-performance dental and biomedical components.

 This is not just a small improvement—it’s a revolution in how 3D-printed composites behave.